Rory Holden

 A Northern Ireland under-21 international, he began his career at Derry City, making his first-team debut in May 2016.
 He was sold to English club Bristol City in August 2017, and from there he was loaned out to Barrow and Rochdale in the 2018–19 season.
-He spent the 2019–20 campaign on loan at Walsall and joined the club on a permanent basis in August 2020.
-However he picked up a long-term knee injury four months later and missed much of the 2020–21 season and the entirety of the 2021–22 campaign.
-He joined Port Vale in July 2022.
+He spent the 2019–20 campaign on loan at Walsall and joined the club permanently in August 2020.
+However, four months later, he got a long-term knee injury and missed much of the 2020–21 season and the 2021–22 campaign.
+He spent the 2022–23 season with Port Vale before joining Cymru Premier club The New Saints in July 2023.
+He won the Cymru Premier and Welsh League Cup in the 2023–24 season and helped the club to complete a treble the following season as they also won the Welsh Cup.

 Club career

 Derry City

-Holden began his career with Derry City, first joining as a 14-year old.
+Holden began his career with Derry City, first joining as a 14-year-old.
 He made his first-team debut on 29 May 2016 when he came on as an 81st-minute substitute for Keith Ward in a 2–0 win over Bray Wanderers at the Brandywell Stadium.
 He was given a three-year professional contract by manager Kenny Shiels.
 He earned his first start on 28 October, in a 2–0 victory at St Patrick's Athletic.
 Having featured four times in the 2016 season, he played another nine League of Ireland Premier Division games in the 2017 season, and scored his first senior goal in a 4–0 home win over Sligo Rovers on 9 July.

 Bristol City

 On 30 August 2017, Holden signed with English Championship club Bristol City after a successful trial spell.
 He had impressed manager Lee Johnson in two trials and the "Robins" agreed to a transfer-deadline day deal worth up to €300,000.
-However he never played a first-team game at Ashton Gate.
+However, he never played a first-team game at Ashton Gate.

 He joined Barrow on a one-month loan, starting on 14 September 2018.
 He played five National League games for Ian Evatt's "Bluebirds".
 He joined League Two club Rochdale on loan for the rest of the 2018–19 season on 3 January 2019.
 Manager Keith Hill said that "it's important we get players in who have the right mentality and who have the right game brain and intelligent energy, and Rory fits the bill".
 He played seven matches for Rochdale.
 He signed a new two-year contract with City in June 2019, with the club retaining a further 12-month option.